 Symptoms of PTSD

-The symptoms of PTSD are grouped into 4 overall categories: intrusive memories and re-experiencing, avoidance, negative changes in one’s emotions, thoughts, and mood, and changes in emotional and physical reactions.
+The symptoms of PTSD are grouped into 4 categories: intrusive memories and re-experiencing, avoidance, negative changes in one’s emotions, thoughts, and mood, and changes in emotional and physical reactions.

 Intrusive thoughts and re-experiencing include: